OrbisInvestments/azure-pipelines-custom-tasks/README.md

     tfx login
     tfx build tasks upload --task-path .

-*Note: for on-premise installations tfx is not compatible with self-signed TLS certificates. `tfx login` will store credentials in plain text on disk*
+*Note: for on-premise installations tfx is not compatible with self-signed TLS certificates. `tfx login` will store credentials in plain text on disk.*

 ### How to use